What to pack for a cycle tour – Bicycle touring gear list

 Is the bike in your basement good enough for a tough bike tour?
 I know people travelling the world on folding or supermarket bikes.
 I have one motto: it is always better to go than not to go, even if you only have a crappy bike at your disposal.

 I am currently touring on a Giant Talon 29 1 mountain bike.
 It allows me to leave the paved roads and comfortably cycle on bumpy or sandy trails.
-It has never let me down, and I am absolutely happy with it.
-However, I wouldn’t recommend it if you travel mostly on asphalt roads or want something very comfortable (this sporty MTB position is not for everyone).
+It has never let me down, and I am happy with it.
+However, I wouldn’t recommend it if you travel mainly on asphalt roads or want something very comfortable; this sporty MTB position isn’t for everyone.

 Lights